History of Olympia, Washington: Settlement (pre-1850)

-1850–1890
+1850–1859

+In 1850, the town settled on the name Olympia, at the suggestion of local resident Isaac N. Ebey, due to its view of the Olympic Mountains to the northwest.
+The town was starting to grow: several homes were being built and a general store offered sugar, coffee, molasses, flour, fabrics, clothes, and various trinkets.

-In 1851, the U.S. Congress established the Customs District of Puget Sound and Olympia became the official customs port of entry requiring all ships to call at Olympia first.
-In 1854, the customs house moved to Port Townsend at the entrance to Puget Sound to better monitor shipping activity.
+In February 1851, Congress established the Customs District of Puget Sound and Olympia became the official customs port of entry, requiring all ships to call at Olympia first.
+In July of the same year, the first mail service was established by Antonio B. Rabbeson, which operated a weekly service by horseback and canoe.

 In 1852, Olympia became the county seat of the newly organized Thurston County which at the time was still part of Oregon Territory.

+The first schoolhouse in Olympia was built in 1852, becoming the first public school north of what is now Toledo, Washington, and predating Seattle's first school by almost 20 years.

+On September 11, 1852, the Columbian was published in Olympia, becoming the first newspaper published in the Washington Territory, with the assistance of Thomas J. Dryer.

-In about 1853, Ezra Meeker says that Olympia contained about 100 inhabitants; it had 3 stores, a hotel, a livery stable, a saloon, and a weekly newspaper called The Columbian, which was in its 30th publish.
+In about 1853, Ezra Meeker says that Olympia contained about 100 inhabitants; it had 3 stores, a hotel, a livery stable, a saloon, and a weekly newspaper called The Columbian (later renamed Pioneer and Democrat), which was in its 30th publish.

-By the early 1850s American settlers began agitating to separate the area north of the Columbia River from Oregon Territory.
+By the early 1850s, American settlers began agitating to separate the area north of the Columbia River from Oregon Territory.
 The agitation resulted in Congress creating Washington Territory.

-Isaac I. Stevens served as its first governor.
-Upon his arrival in 1853, Stevens designated Olympia capital of the new territory.
-The first territorial legislature convened early in 1854 at the Parker and Colter store on Main Street (now Capital Way) between State Street and Olympia Ave.
-Olympia's Daniel Bigelow represented Thurston County in the first three legislatures.
-His family home still stands, now known as Bigelow House Museum, Olympia's oldest surviving home.
+Isaac I. Stevens served as its first governor; on November 28, 1853, Stevens proclaimed Olympia as the capital of the new territory.